Jandalf81/rclone_script/ReadMe.md

 In the RetroPie menu, there will also be a new menu item "_RCLONE_SCRIPT full sync_".
 Starting this menu item will up- and download newer files to and from the remote, so each side should have the latest save file for each game afterwards.
 Please note that this will also download save files even if the acompanying ROM is not on your RetroPie.

 Of course, all of this only works if your RetroPie has access to the configured cloud service.

+## Why do this?

+Well, I have two big reasons:
+1. I wanted an offsite backup of my save files.
+I have started _Chrono Trigger_ so many times and always lost the save by tinkering with my RetroPie...
+2. I wanted to be able to seamlessly continue playing on another machine.
+Now I can...
+** start the game on RetroPie, play for an hour, save and automatically upload to DropBox ** download the save file to Android via [DropSync](https://play.google.com/store/apps/details?id=com.ttxapps.dropsync&hl=de) and continue playing there via [RetroArch for Android](https://play.google.com/store/apps/details?id=com.retroarch) (don't forget to upload afterwards!)
+** continue playing on my PC which is synced automatically cia the DropBox client (which also uploads again automatically) ** then return to RetroPie, which auto-downloads the save when I start the game there

 ## Are there risks?